RoyElkabetz/Tensor-Networks-Simple-Update/README.md

 <img src="https://github.com/RoyElkabetz/Tensor-Networks-Simple-Update/blob/main/assets/ITE_local_gate.png?raw=true" width="200" height="">

-When performing the ITE scheme, the TN virtual bond dimension increases, therefore, after every few ITE iterations we need to truncate the bond dimensions so the number of parameters in the tensor network state would stay bounded.
+When performing the ITE scheme, the TN virtual bond dimension increases.
+Therefore, after every few ITE iterations, we need to truncate the bond dimensions so the number of parameters in the tensor network state would stay bounded.
 The truncation step is implemented via a [Singular Value Decomposition (SVD)](https://en.wikipedia.org/wiki/Singular_value_decomposition) step.
 A full step-by-step illustrated description of the Simple Update algorithm (which is based on the ITE scheme) is depicted below.

 <img src="https://github.com/RoyElkabetz/Tensor-Networks-Simple-Update/blob/main/assets/simple_update_algorithm.png?raw=true" width="1000" height="">